shadowsocks/ChinaDNS/README.md

 bad results if they have CDNs outside the country.

-The second way is to maintain a list of domains of which you want to resolve through local DNS or foreign DNS.
+The second way is to maintain a list of domains of which you want to resolve from local DNS or foreign DNS.
 This list changes too often, taking too much effort to maintain.

 ChinaDNS automatically queries local DNS servers to resolve Chinese domains